Myrroddin/wow-cleanup-tool/docs/IMPLEMENTATION_ROADMAP.md

   - All keys alphabetically sorted for easy maintenance
   - Logger class refactored (60 lines reduced, helper methods extracted, constant caching)
   - Font utilities caching (eliminates repeated system calls)

+    - All dialogs and tooltips now live-update their theme and font when user settings change (full theme/font refresh for all UI elements) ⭐ NEW
+    - Fixed all indentation errors in UI and dialog code for reliable imports and execution ⭐ NEW
+    - Centralized refresh logic: theme, font, and font size are always updated together for all UI elements ⭐ NEW
+    - Ensured robust settings persistence and immediate UI feedback for all user preference changes ⭐ NEW
+    - App launches and updates all user-facing text and popups as expected ⭐ NEW
     - Removed unused imports (11 files cleaned up) ⭐ NEW

 ## Next Steps (When Ready)